grafana/agent/docs/maintaining.md

 ## Updating Release Branch

-The `release` branch should always point at the SHA of the commit of the latest release tag.
+If the release you are performing is a _stable release_ (i.e., not a release candidate), the `release` branch must be updated to the SHA of the latest stable release tag.
 This is used so that installation instructions can be generic and made to always install the latest released version.
+Otherwise, if the release is non-stable, the `release` branch should be left unmodified.

 Update the release branch by fast-forwarding it to the appropriate SHA (matching the latest tag) and pushing it back upstream.